The Best Day (George Strait song)

 "The Best Day" is a song written by Dean Dillon and Carson Chamberlain, and recorded by American country music singer George Strait.
 It was released in January 2000 as the first single from his compilation album Latest Greatest Straitest Hits.
 The song reached the top of the Billboard Hot Country Singles & Tracks chart.

 Content

 The song is about a father, who recalls his son.
 The song is in the key of A major with a 4/4 time signature and a slow tempo of about 66 beats per minute.
-Its intro uses the pattern A-Aaug-D-E7, and the verses use a pattern of A-D-E-A.
+Its intro uses the pattern A–A^{aug}–D–E^{7}, and the verses use a pattern of A–D–E–A.

 Critical reception

 Larry Flick, of Billboard magazine reviewed the song favorably, calling it a "well-written tale that listeners will find easily relatable, and the chorus makes this the ultimate feel-good tune to kick off the millennium."
 He goes on to say that Strait's "warm-throated delivery is all honest emotion."